 Top Tips

-- Quality Broth is Key: Since the broth is the heart of the dish, make sure it's flavorful.
-A rich vegetable broth, enhanced with herbs and garlic can make a huge difference.
+- Since the broth is the heart of the dish, make sure it's flavorful.
+A high-quality vegetable broth like Better Than Boullion, enhanced with herbs and garlic, can make a huge difference.
 You can even use vegan beef broth instead of vegetable broth for a more beefy taste.

-- Diverse Dipping Options: Offer a variety of vegetables, tofu, tempeh, and vegan meat substitutes.
+- Offer variety.
 Different textures and flavors keep it interesting.
-Pre-cook anything that won't cook well in the broth, and don't forget to double up on any options that you think will be popular.
+Double up on any options that you think will be popular.

-- Prep Your Ingredients: Cut everything into bite-sized pieces and arrange them on platters.
+- Cut everything into bite-sized pieces and arrange them on platters.
 This will make it easy for your guests and look great on the table.

-- Mind the Temperature: Keep the broth at a gentle simmer.
+- Keep the broth at a gentle simmer.
 If it's too hot, it might burn your ingredients or reduce too quickly.
 If it's too cool, it won’t cook them properly.

-- Sauce it Up: Dipping sauces can turn a good fondue into a great one.
-Offer a variety that will add layers of flavor to your options.
+- Offer a variety of dips that will add layers of flavor to your options.
 Buy ready-made sauces or make your own.
 They are easy to make in advance, which is convenient.

-- No Waste: The remaining broth can be enjoyed as a soup or used as a base for making soup.
+- The remaining broth can be enjoyed as a soup or used as a base for making soup.

 - For More Information: If you're curious about fondue etiquette and other tips, visit this Vegan Guide To Fondue.